Part II

 Trusting the Self-Organizing Process

-The Firmament is alive with generative intelligence.
-So is your psyche.
-In ecosystems and emotions, order often arises through interaction, not imposition.
+In ecosystems and emotions alike, order often arises through interaction, not imposition.

-Even when the path is unclear, trust that you are part of a process capable of producing wholeness.
-Your role is not control, but attention and response.
+Even when the path is unclear, trust that better order can arise if the right conditions are tended.
+Your role is not total control, but better conditions and a truer response.

 Reflecting upon the Flow